Myanmar: EU, UK impose new sanctions on junta officials | DW | 21.06.2021

 The EU implemented new sanctions on top officials in Myanmar's ruling military junta Monday over human rights abuses.

-The 27-member bloc imposed travel bans and asset freezes on eight officials and also targeted four "economic entities" which are tied to the Myanmar military.
+The 27-member bloc imposed travel bans and asset freezes on eight officials and also targeted four "economic entities" tied to the Myanmar military.

 The EU criticized the officials for "undermining democracy and the rule of law, and for serious human rights violations."